 I am tempted by the attractive purchase price for a two flats in Upminster which have about forty five years unexpired on the lease term.
 Should I regard a short lease as a deal breaker?

 There are plenty of short leases in Upminster.
 The lease is a legal document that entitles you to use the premises for a prescribed time frame.
 As the lease shortens the saleability of the lease deteriorates and results in it becoming more costly to extend the lease.
 This is why it is often a good idea to extend the lease term.
 Sometimes it is difficulties arise selling premises with a short lease as mortgage companies less inclined to grant a loan on properties of this type.
 Lease enfranchisement can be a difficult process.
 We recommend you seek professional help from a conveyancer and surveyor with experience in this area.

 I have attempted and failed to negotiate with my landlord for a lease extension without success.
 Can I apply to the Leasehold Valuation Tribunal?
 Can you recommend a Upminster conveyancing firm to represent me?

-in cases where there is a missing landlord or if there is dispute about the premium for a lease extension, under the relevant statutes it is possible to make an application to the LVT to assess the price payable.
+if there is a missing freeholder or if there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the LVT to determine the amount due.

-An example of a Lease Extension case for a Upminster flat is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case was in relation to 1 flat.
-The remaining number of years on the lease was 57.5 years.
+An example of a Lease Extension decision for a Upminster residence is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case was in relation to 1 flat.
+The unexpired residue of the current lease was 57.5 years.